picamator/NeoWsClient/README.md

  destinationContainer   | yes           | Name of NeoWsClient object where `destination` property is located schema                 | no            | Sub schema collectionOf           | no            | Interface name of NeoWsClient objects that will be present inside collection.
-It's an interface of  `destinationContainer` in `sub-schema`. filter                 | no            | Name of NeoWsClient filter object, tha runs over API's data
+It's an interface of  `destinationContainer` in `sub-schema`. filter                 | no            | Name of NeoWsClient filter object, it runs over API's data

 ### Errors
 There are three different error types: